 Turn Off the Flash Plugin in Google Chrome

-Disabling Flash in Google Chrome is easy
+Disabling Flash in Google Chrome

 You don’t need to restart Chrome, Flash will be disabled from all future browsing sessions.
 Re-enabling the Flash plugin is obviously just a matter of going back to the about:plugins menu and choosing so.

 Keep in mind the exact phrasing can vary and appearance can look slightly different depending on the version of Chrome you’re using and under what OS, as well as the version of the Adobe Flash plugin that is installed.
 Regardless, it can be disabled in all versions of Chrome this way.

 By the way, you should keep Chrome updated to the latest version for best results… this includes the latest abilities to toggle flash off and on, and updating Chrome will also update the Flash plugin too.

 A few alternatives to completely disabling or uninstalling Flash are to use a Flash Block plugin like ClickToFlash, the Click To Play plugin option in Chrome, or to use an ad blocker plugin since most of the annoying Flash comes in the form of advertising.
 My personal preference is to use Click To Play within the Chrome browser itself, this allows you to use Flash when it’s necessary for some websites, but it won’t run automatically without user input.

 This handy tip came in via Twitter, you should follow us on twitter @osxdaily for many great tricks, important news, and to keep up to date with the latest from OSXDaily.

 As I was testing my flash site and so I was looking for how to disable it, thanks for showing the option.